 Very few countries have as large an amount of natural factor endowment as the United States.
 To be sure, its natural riches and other assets provide a strong buffer, making it much less likely that the country will ever fail outright.

 By the same token, a country endowed with great natural beauty and other riches may be tempted to act rather recklessly and actively undermine its potential.
-Recent U.S. events, like the complete shutdown of the Federal government and near default on U.S. debt over political disputes, clearly point to that danger.
+Recent U.S. events, like recent episodes such as the complete shutdown of the federal government and near default on U.S. debt over political disputes, clearly attest to that danger.

 15 items in urgent need of fixing

 Look at this stunning list of shortcomings:

 1. Washington, the U.S. capital, is riveted with a forbidding level of political infighting that mirrors how deeply divided the country is, not least across the urban/rural divide.

 2. The U.S. Civil War in the 21st century may be fought out in a very different territory than Somalia’s, but it is not really that much more forgiving.
 Plenty of people even get shot.